 I'll join up with the careers, go along with their insane bloodthirsty attacks, why not?
 Then I'll have to betray them, otherwise I'm sure I'll end up the one who's throat is slit in the night.
 After that, who knows?
 I honestly don't care about bringing honor to the district or getting kills or anything like that.
 I'll still rack up the kills, but it's honestly pretty meaningless.

 I guess I was just tired of being a burden on my parents.
 After all this is what they expected of me, I'm tired of arguing with them about it.
 I'm even more tired of them fighting about it with each other actually.
 They say the divorce wasn't my fault, but it was.
 I don't think they will get back together when this is over, but maybe their constant fighting and spreading lies about each other can finally end.

 I suppose it's a bit ironic that I entered the games because I was tired of fighting, but I can deal with slashing someone with a sword much easier than getting in a debate.
 I'll do well in these games, I have the skills, who knows maybe I will win.
 In the end though it doesn't really matter, win or lose, I will make my mark on these games.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TJ_FlynnWrite a Review